dat3Cph/spring2025/docs/deployment/README.md

 No preparations needed for this day.
 But bring your laptop ;-)

+### In-class exercises

+1. First we will go through how to setup integration testing of Javalin endpoints with security.
+[Hotel API with tests and security](https://github.com/jonbertelsen/todo_api).
+The branch called "restassured" is the one to look at.
+It contains a working example of how to set up integration testing for rest endpoints.
+2. Then we will apply the methodology to a new project.
+We will use this project as a base for the tests: [Todos](https://github.com/jonbertelsen/todo_api)

 ## Friday (exercise day)

 Let's finish the week strong with a brainstorm and preparations for next weeks SP-2.
 More to come!